neurodata/checklists/matrix.md

 ### Compression Options

 - to compress n,
-    1. subsample uniformly at random,
+    1. subsample uniformly at random, or
     2. use k-means++ initialization to choose 1000 points.
 - to compress d,
-    1. subsample uniformly at random, down to \hat{d} = 100
+    1. subsample uniformly at random
-    2. PCA for first 100 PCs, or
+    2. truncated PCA, or
     3. CUR decomposition

 ### Scaling Options